-Today, December 18, 1888 is the birthday of Robert Moses, one of the most influential and controversial figures in the history of New York City’s growth and decay.
+Robert Moses was one of the most influential and controversial figures in the history of New York City’s growth and decay.
 In his day, Moses was an urban planner associated with many of the capital projects we still see today throughout the five boroughs.
 However, his legacy is checkered due to biased policies and negative criticism, despite the fact that he helped take the city out of the Great Depression.
 Here are five things we can blame on Robert Moses and how they reflected his flawed politics.
-Happy birthday, Robert!

 1. The Cross Bronx Expressway